 Alexandra Recreation Ground

-Alexandra Recreation Ground is one of the many Penge Parks.
+Alexandra Recreation Ground is one of the seven Penge Parks.
 Like Penge Recreation Ground it answers the late Victorian social ideal of recreation and good health and was the one of the last surviving remnants of Penge Common.
 The park was named after Princess Alexandra, the wife of King Edward VII.
 A road which borders the park is also named after her, as is a pub in Parish Lane.

 It was opened later than Penge Recreation Ground in 1891, when Penge was still in Surrey, contemporaneously with the Croydon Road Recreation Ground.
 The land had been bought by the council for public use in the 1880s.
 Both parks were laid out by Reid and Bournemann of Sydenham.
-The same Glasgow architects, MacCallum and Hope Ltd, designed both bandstands although only the Croydon Road bandstand has survived.
+The same Glasgow architects, MacCallum and Hope Ltd, designed both bandstands although only the Croydon Road bandstand has survived (see above).

 The local newspaper archives report much elaborate civic rejoicing with processions, banquets, music, speeches, which lasted for several days.
 Alex Rec was a gated park with a park keeper’s house which still exists.
 People remember the park keeper walking round ringing a bell and locking the gates at dusk.
 The gates were removed in 1939 for the war effort.
 The keeper’s house was formerly a fire station which was discontinued when the park was created.
 A Victorian granite drinking fountain (1877) was transferred from outside Beckenham Junction station when the park was opened in 1891.

 The bandstand, originally situated on the Maitland /Alexandra Roads stretch of park, known locally as the First Rec, had a Sunday repertoire of Gilbert and Sullivan and other popular music throughout the summer season.
-Some years later it moved to a corner of the Second Rec and there fell into disrepair over the years.
+Some years later it was moved to a corner of the Second Rec and there fell into disrepair over the years.
 On a fine dry day the circular outline of the bandstand can be seen in the grass, as can that of cricket pavilion.
 Between the wars the Second Rec had been the home of the Penge Cricket Ground.

 Local people remember many outings to the park in those days, dressing in cricket whites and taking a picnic hamper for the day.
 Children’s entertainments such as Punch and Judy were held in the pavilion on occasion.